liferay/liferay-docs/develop/tutorials/articles/250-collaboration/01-item-selector/01-api-components.markdown

+---
+header-id: understanding-the-item-selector-apis-components
+---

-# Understanding the Item Selector API's Components [](id=understanding-the-item-selector-apis-components)
+# Understanding the Item Selector API's Components

 Before working with the Item Selector API, you should learn about its components.
 You'll work with these components as you leverage the API in your